fbgallet/roam-extension-speech-to-roam/README.md

 - on mobile (selection being not possible), place the cursor in a block to use its content as context, or enable the option to use the whole current view as context (unless you place the cursor in a blank block).
 You can also insert in a block a command to define the context, see below the section "Keyboard & text only AI completion and post-processing".
 - you can customize the AI assistants's "character", its default character is defined this way (you can add your own definition of its character, see settings):

   > _"You are a smart, rigorous and concise assistant.
-Your name is 'Roam', we can also call you 'AI assistant'.
 You always respond in the same language as the user's prompt unless specified otherwise in the prompt itself."_

 - model by default is currently `gpt-3.5-turbo` (pointing to the latest model version).
 You can change the default model or, 🆕 in v.4, choose any other model (among GPT 4 and Claude models) for each request by right-clicking on the completion button (just like for Post-processing button and Generate again button)
 - you can try other chat completion model, or your own fine-tuned models (only OpenAI chat completion).